absirgue/final_year_individual_project/readme.md

 coverage run -m unittest discover -p 'test_*'
 ```

-This command will also generate an analysis of the test coverage, which we recommend accesssing by first executing:
+This command will also generate an analysis of the test coverage, which we recommend accessing by first executing:

 ```
 coverage html